isomerpages/moe-ast-pesta/_open-resource/Skills Future for Educators (SFEd) Workshop Resources.md

 </li>
 </ul>
 <hr>
-<h4>The following materials are curated from selected SFEd workshops run by PESTA for open resources sharing.</h4>
+<h4>The following materials are curated from selected SFEd workshops run by PESTA.</h4>
 <p><strong>Click on the drop down arrow to access the resources.</strong>
 </p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">